 A date/time field.
-Times are displayed using the 12-hour clock, eg 4:00 AM or 4:00 PM.
+Times are displayed using the 12-hour clock, e.g. 4:00 AM or 4:00 PM.

 Decimals are displayed to two decimal places (rounded up).

-For example, you might want to create a field on an Opportunity record to show the primary contact for that Opportunity, which you can do using a Dynamic Linked Item field.
+For example, you might want to create a field on an Opportunity record to show the primary contact for that Opportunity, using a Dynamic Linked Item field.
 Additionally, you can configure the field so that when you pick an option from the list other fields, such as Email, Phone Number and Address are automatically populated.
-When you've chosen a Linked Item from the picklist you can hyperlink to that record using the button next to the field.
+Once you have chosen a Linked Item from the picklist, you can hyperlink to that record using the button next to the field.
 More information about creating a Dynamic Linked Item is available here.

 A Dynamic Picklist is essentially the same as a Dynamic Linked Item.
 The only difference is that this picklist doesn't include a button that allows you to link to the linked record.
-More information about creating a Dynamic Linked Item/Dynamic Picklist is available here.

 Creating an iFrame custom field enables you to access information held in an external system via a Workbooks field.
 For example, you might want to create a field on an Organisation record that displays a Google map showing the location of the Organisation (based on the values entered in the postcode and country fields).
-You can control whether or not the iFrame appears on the main tab of the record or in a separate tab.
+You can control whether or not the iFrame appears on the main tab of the record, or in a separate tab.
 You could, if you wanted, create several different iFrame tabs for links to different systems.

 To create an iFrame for a Google map follow the steps below:

-By default the checkbox next to Show Link Button is ticked, which means that in addition to displaying the Google map on the Organisation record, you'll also see a button you can click to open the map in a new window.
-If you don't want the ability to open the record in the new window simply remove the tick.
+By default, the checkbox next to 'Show Link Button' is ticked, which means that in addition to displaying the Google map on the Organisation record, you will also see a button you can click to open the map in a new window.
+If you don't want the ability to open the record in the new window, simply remove the tick.

-Alternatively, if you want the map to display in a new tab (which will have the same name as you have given the custom field), tick the checkbox next to Show as Tab.
+Alternatively, if you want the map to display in a new tab (which will have the same name as you have given the custom field), tick the checkbox next to 'Show as Tab'.
+Then click Save & Close.

 A field to store a whole number.
 Alpha characters cannot be entered in number fields.
 This field can be made searchable.